jctophefabre/mycraftedboard/README.md

 * Download the [latest myCraftedBoard archive](https://github.com/jctophefabre/mycraftedboard/archive/master.zip) and uncompress it on your computer
 * Clone the [myCraftedBoard git repository](https://github.com/jctophefabre/mycraftedboard) on your computer

+When myCraftedBoard is installed for the first time, you may copy the configuration and tasks files to get a starting example:
+* copy board-config.sample.js to board-config.js
+* copy board-tasks.sample.js to board-tasks.js

 ## Usage